 Pachamama Forest Restoration Project

-The Pachamama Forest Restoration Project is working to restore degraded land on the edge of the indigenous Knysna forests.
-Our vision is the full restoration and regeneration of the indigenous forests, focusing on degraded forest edges, riparian zones and land affected by wildfires, on the buffer zone of the Garden Route National Park in the Kraaibosch region, Western Cape.
+The Pachamama Forest Restoration Project is working to restore degraded land on the edge of the indigenous Knysna forests, focusing on degraded forest edges, riparian zones and land affected by wildfires, on the buffer zone of the Garden Route National Park in the Kraaibosch region, Western Cape.

 We are developing and implementing holistic ecosystem restoration models, and climate mitigation and adaptation strategies, through the clearing of invasive vegetation, and reforesting with indigenous trees, building healthy soil, improving water resilience, and increasing biodiversity.

 Through this process we are developing a regenerative enterprise ecosystem, a vertically integrated value chain and resource based micro-economy, through Bio-Harmonics “Holistic organic matter management model”.
 We are doing this by processing, adding value and reinvesting the natural resources that become available through the restoration process.